The iPhone 11 is only seven months old, but we’re already looking forward to its follow-up, the iPhone 12.

 Let’s start with an easy one.
 Almost all of Apple’s previous iPhones have launched in September, so it makes sense that the iPhone 12 will be no different, right?
-Maybe.
+Not this year.

-However, the actual on-sale date could be a bit later, however.
-According to one report, issues with the supply chain caused by the Coronavirus pandemic will delay the iPhone 12 actually reaching consumers’ hands.
+According to one report, issues with the supply chain caused by the Coronavirus pandemic have delayed the iPhone 12 actually reaching consumers’ hands.

 iPhone 12: price